How Does Solar Energy Work?

 Net Metering: a system in which solar panels or other renewable energy generators are connected to a public-utility power grid and surplus power is transferred onto the grid, allowing customers to offset the cost of power drawn from the utility.
 Without battery backup, the solar system shuts down in the event of a power outage

-- Roof Age & Condition: we like to see roofs with at least 15 years of service lift remaining.
+- Roof Age & Condition: we like to see roofs with at least 15 years of service life remaining.

 - Roof Slope: 30-35 degree slope is ideal, but a larger or smaller angle works just fine too.